raytroop/raytroop.github.io/source/_posts/noise.md

   Described by a collection of PSDs at various sidebands: 0 PSDs at various sidebands: $0, \pm f_c, \pm2f_c, \pm3f_c$, …

->$f_c$: fundamental frequency of PSS

-#### Simulation of switched-capacitor noise

 > Periodic steady-state analysis is originally intended to analyze a continuous-time circuit with periodic input signals or excitations.

+#### How Sampled Pnoise?

 To simulate a switched-capacitor circuit appropriately, one needs to recognize that the output of a switched capacitor circuit is a **discrete-time rather than a continuous-time signal**.
 This discrete-time signal should be treated as the output of the circuit sampled after it has settled to the final value for each sampling period.

 There are two techniques that one can use to force the simulator to evaluate the output signal correctly in the manner described

--in more recent versions of SpectreRF, PNOISE analysis provides a specialized time-domain analysis method
+- in more recent versions of SpectreRF, PNOISE analysis provides a specialized time-domain analysis method

   By enabling this option, the simulator would analyze noise only **at particular time instants**